levigutt/testsimple-php/readme.md

 # SIMPLE TESTING FRAMEWORK FOR PHP

+A [TAP](http://testanything.org/)-compliant minimal test library for PHP.

 Inspired by [Test::Simple](https://metacpan.org/pod/Test::Simple) for perl, but does not guarantee identical behaviour.

 ## BACKGROUND